PurpleGurb/PurpleTest/README.md

 ### Objective 1 - Extend an existing feature

 A new link at the top of the page has been added to allow a buyer to view all offers made on any number of properties.
-This is approach enables buy to let users to easily see the status of many offers at one.
+This approach enables buy to let users to easily see the status of many offers at once.

 ### Objective 2 – Add a new feature

-Along side the make offer button for a property a new button has been added to allow a user to create an appointment to view the property.
-There is no way of seeing the appointment to confirm it to manage conflicts or the seller to reject an appointment if not convienent in a similar process to making and rejecting an offer.
-This approach had been started but is not completed.
+Alongside the make offer button for a property a new button has been added to allow a buyer to create an appointment to view the property.
+There is no way of seeing the appointment to confirm it to manage scheduling conflicts or for the seller to reject an appointment if it is not convienent.
+A process similar to making and rejecting an offer could accommodate these additional use cases.
+An attempt to implement these additional features had been started but not completed.

 ### Objective 3 - Review the existing code